thelia-modules/CustomerFamily/Readme.md

 # Customer Family

-For create customer families
+Create customer families (professional, private individual, ...) and manage specific prices.

 ## Compatibility
+* To use on Thelia 2.3.x, use tag [1.3](https://github.com/thelia-modules/CustomerFamily/tree/1.3)
-* Thelia >= 2.2.0
+* To use on Thelia 2.2.x, use tag [1.2](https://github.com/thelia-modules/CustomerFamily/tree/1.2)
-* For use on Thelia 2.1.x, use tag [1.1](https://github.com/thelia-modules/CustomerFamily/tree/1.1)
+* To use on Thelia 2.1.x, use tag [1.1](https://github.com/thelia-modules/CustomerFamily/tree/1.1)
-* For use on Thelia 2.0.x, use tag [1.0](https://github.com/thelia-modules/CustomerFamily/tree/1.0)
+* To use on Thelia 2.0.x, use tag [1.0](https://github.com/thelia-modules/CustomerFamily/tree/1.0)

 ## Installation